sbt/sbt-git/README.md

-# sbt-git-plugin #
+# sbt-git #

-The `sbt-git-plugin` offers git command line features directly inside of SBT as well as allowing other plugins to make use of git.
+The `sbt-git` plugin offers git command line features directly inside of sbt as well as allowing other plugins to make use of git.

 ## Installation ##

 Add the following to your `project/plugins.sbt` or `~/.sbt/plugins/plugins.sbt` file:

-    resolvers += Resolver.url("scalasbt", new URL("http://scalasbt.artifactoryonline.com/scalasbt/sbt-plugin-releases"))(Resolver.ivyStylePatterns)

     resolvers += "jgit-repo" at "http://download.eclipse.org/jgit/maven"

-    addSbtPlugin("com.jsuereth" % "sbt-git-plugin" % "0.4")
+    addSbtPlugin("com.typesafe.sbt" % "sbt-git" % "0.5.0")

 ### Using JGit ###

 If you do not have git installed and available on your path (e.g. you use windows), make sure your `git.sbt` or `~/.sbt/git.sbt` file looks like this:

     useJGit

 Or you can type this into the prompt: